Top 6 Business Negotiation Strategy | Chris Voss

 -says Chris Voss, one of the world’s top Ex-FBI Hostage Negotiator.

-If you want somebody to say yes, you are negotiating with him.
+If you want someone to say yes, you’re negotiating with them.

-I don’t know about anybody else, but I definitely negotiate with my son (Champ) every day.
+I don’t know about others, but I negotiate with my son (Champ) every day.

 Me: “Champ, are you done reading?
-Can we now finish Math HW?”
+Can we do the math homework now?”

 Champ: “Mamma, I am feeling hungry!
 Can we do it after lunch?”